amphitheatre-app/docs/content/web3-developer-guide/blockchains/aleo.md

 +++
-title = "Run a Aleo application" description = "How to develop smart contract programs on Aleo" weight = 1
+title = "Run a Aleo application with Aleo" description = "How to develop smart contract programs on Aleo" weight = 1
 +++